golanlevin/ExperimentalCapture/workshop/README.md

 	* UV, NIR, Thermal imaging (FLIR)
 	* High-speed imaging (Edgertronic)
 1. We will also do some extended imaging with
-	* Catadioptric omnidirectional/panoramic lens devices
+	* Catadioptric omnidirectional/panoramic lens devices, using the [Sony Bloggie](http://www.flong.com/blog/2010/open-source-panoramic-video-bloggie-openframeworks-processing/), and [CatadioptricUnwarp360](https://github.com/danzeeeman/CatadioptricUnwarp360)
-	* Double-fisheye lens devices
+	* Double-fisheye lens devices; Hugin & Autopano (Crecord)
-	* Stereo devices
+	* Stereo devices, depth from stereo

 ---